varunraisinghal/CSE151A-MachineLearningFinalProject/README.md

 <!-- ------------------------------------------------------------------------------------------------------------->
 ## Discussion

 ### Data exploration

 After settling on a dataset to work with, the data exploration involved inspecting the various metrics and variables that went into making a song popular.
 We looked for key columns that we might think had the most impact on making a song popular.
+In particular, the heatmap indicated to us the top 3 features correlated to `in_total_playlists`, which were `streams`, `in_apple_charts`, and `released_year`.\
+\
+Upon observing their relationships with a pairplot, we see that for example, `streams` and `in_total_playlists` appear to be linearly correlated, which may signal that a linear regression is a good model to begin with.
+Thus, we began with a linear regression model.

 Some observations we had about the data were that there were some columns with missing values.
 For those columns, we planned on just removing them in the preprocessing step.
 As for columns with the wrong type, we typecasted columns like ‘streams’ from ‘object/float64’ to ‘int64’ so that we could actually do work on that data.

 ### Preprocessing

-If the value for in_shazam_charts is not applicable, then it must not be in the Shazam charts, so it would in turn be false (aka 0).  since there were 95 missing values which will likely detract from our model without imputation. since it is related to the key and not necessary for objective.
-We wanted to do this to get a good understanding of the basic statistical details like mean, standard deviation, minimum, and maximum values of each numeric feature so that we can get a good sense of our data. histogram to help understand the distribution of the characteristics of the songs.
-Heatmap in order to identify trends and analyze how different features correlate to each other.
+If the value for `in_shazam_charts` is not applicable, then it must not be in the Shazam charts, so it would in turn be inputed as 0.
+Since `key` also had 95 missing, we dropped it along with `mode`, which were both related and non-numeric features.\
+\
+Furthermore, one of the observations was read incorrectly, so all of the other input features were crammed into one.
+We removed the erroneous row entirely, then we typecasted all of the feature columns to their appropriate datatypes (`object` for words, `int64` for numeric).

 ### Model 1 - Linear Regression Model

 We chose a linear regression for our first model because of the model's simplicity and suitability for establishing basic linear relationships between the selected features and the target variable.
-Upon training our model using the top 3 input features correlated to the output feature, predicting the yhat, and attempting to plot, we discovered that we did not fully understand what our independent variable would be on a plot.
+Upon training our model using the top 3 input features correlated to the output feature, predicting the `yhat`, and attempting to plot, we discovered that we did not fully understand what our independent variable would be on a plot.
 Since we used multiple input features, when we plotted each yhat with each input feature, we did not get straight lines as expected from a regression.
 Thus, we relied on partial dependence plots, which keeps all but 1 input feature constant, allowing us to see each input feature's contribution to the output independently.
 We used MSE as quantitative measure of the model's accuracy by calculating the average squared difference between the predicted and actual values.
 This error function is used in regressions often, and gave us a baseline value to compare other models to.
+We also added in the R2 score as a quick way of checking how well correlated the input features were to the output.
+These metrics were also used in the other models.

 ### Model 2 - DFFNN with RELU

-For the next model, we decided to use a deep feed forward neural network using a relu activation function to improve upon the MSE of the first model.
+For the next model, we decided to use a deep feed forward neural network using a RELU activation function to improve upon the MSE of the first model.
 We used a neural network implemented with 4 hidden layers which was a good enough number such that the model would not be too simple like our linear regression model nor would it lead to overfitting because of its increased complexity.
 Our results for the 2nd model were much more believable than the 1st model because our predicted values started to conform to the general shape of the data for the scatter plots.
 We saw a slight decrease in MSE suggesting that the model was better than linear regression.
 This was visible in the partial dependence plots where the curvature in the lines just slightly fit better than a linear regression.

 ### Model 3 - Random Forest

 We used a Random Forest regressor and Extra Trees regressor for our 3rd model with hyperparameter tuning to improve upon the MSE of our first two models.
 The MSE once again improved as we increased the complexity of our models.
 Our 2nd model had a pretty good improvement over linear regression.
 However, for our 3rd model, the addition of hypertuning parameters further improved our MSE.
 As for the plots, we again plotted each feature on a scatterplot against the data.
 Like our 2nd model, the scatterplots showed that our predicted values for both training and test sets relatively fit the shape of the actual data.
-For our partial dependence plots specifically looking at the ‘streams’, which was the highest correlating feature, the line of best fit started to look more complex rather than a straight line or a line with a slight curve.
+For our partial dependence plots specifically looking at the `streams`, which was the highest correlating feature, the line of best fit started to look more complex rather than a straight line or a line with a slight curve.
 This could have indicated that our models were better generalizing to the data than before.

 ### Final Thoughts

-Although in our final model we arrive at a final trained MSE of ~12,000,000 - this is a much better improvement than in model 1 and model 2.
-The nature of having such a high MSE is due to the fact that the average mean value of the feature that we are predicting is around 5000 which is reasonable to have an error with a magnitude of that order.
+Although in our final model 3 we arrive at a final testing MSE of ~12,000,000, this is a much better improvement than in model 1 and model 2.
+The nature of having such a high MSE is due to the fact that the average mean value of the feature that we are predicting is around 5000, so it is reasonable to have an error with a magnitude of that order.
 It won't be a small increment due to the nature of how big the denomination is.
 Since we use MSE, we should expect a exponential (square) of the average, resulting in an extremely high value which indicates that our final MSE of ~12,000,000 is not so bad actually.
+We also see the R2 score is ~0.83, which is improved from the other models.

 <!-- ------------------------------------------------------------------------------------------------------------->
 ## Conclusion
 For this dataset specifically, it was relatively hard to get any one kind of model that fit the data.
 However, we did continually improve our performance over each milestone by increasing the complexity of the models we used.
 For the scatterplots, the general shape of our predicted models started to better fit the data over every iteration.
-However, for the ‘streams’ scatterplot for model 3 our model was wildly off from the data.
-This could be concerning as ‘streams’ was the feature that most correlated to making a popular song.
-Other than that, our models improved each time.
 For the partial dependence plots, there was not much of a visible pattern to the data in the first place.
 However, we feel that our line of best fit did generalize better to the data over each model.
 The data overall mostly had clusters of data points, which made it hard for a line of any kind to represent the shape of the data properly.
-The ‘streams’ feature had the most clear relationship of any feature.
-The partial dependence plots for ‘streams’ seem to have improved as the models became more complex.
+The 'streams' feature had the most clear relationship to the output feature.
+The partial dependence plots for 'streams' seem to have improved as the models became more complex.
 For future directions, we could possibly combine multiple models for added complexity, while being cautious of overfitting due to being overly complex.
-The goal over the entire project was to see if there was anything specific that went into producing a hit song, by capturing a general pattern of any specific feature of a song.
+The goal over the entire project was to see if there was anything specific that went into producing a hit song, by capturing a general pattern of any specific features of a popular song.

 <!-- ------------------------------------------------------------------------------------------------------------->
 ## Collaboration